Shishir-S-H/Kaleidoscope/BACKEND_DEPLOYMENT_GUIDE.md

 # Elasticsearch Configuration (REQUIRED)
 ELASTICSEARCH_PASSWORD=your-elasticsearch-password

-# Docker Registry (optional - defaults to rajay04)
+# Docker Registry Configuration
+# DOCKER_REGISTRY is the default registry (used as fallback)
 DOCKER_REGISTRY=rajay04
+# BACKEND_DOCKER_REGISTRY is specific to backend service (optional, falls back to DOCKER_REGISTRY)
+# If your backend image is in a different registry, uncomment and set:
+# BACKEND_DOCKER_REGISTRY=shishir01

 # Backend Application (optional - defaults provided)
 APP_VERSION=latest